Super ultra-low emission vehicle

 Super ultra-low emissions vehicle (SULEV) is a U.S. classification for passenger vehicle emissions.
 The classification is based on producing 90% fewer emissions than the average gasoline-powered vehicle.
 The SULEV standard is stricter than the standard for LEV (low emission vehicle) and ULEV (ultra-low-emission vehicle), however not as strict as PZEV (partial zero-emissions vehicle) which meets the SULEV standard for tailpipe emissions, but has zero instead of reduced evaporative emissions.
 Japan also offers an SU-LEV classification, for vehicles that show a 75 percent reduction in emissions vis-à-vis the 2005 emissions standards.

+US EPA Smog Ratings

+The SULEV classification is defined among the Smog Ratings for vehicles in the United States Environmental Protection Agency's Green Vehicle Guide.

+The U.S. EPA's site fueleconomy.gov has a Power Search that provides smog ratings for particular vehicle models based on model year, make (manufacturer), and other criteria.
+As of February 2026, the EPA smog rating for a vehicle model appears within the Energy and Environmental tab of that model's profile.